charlskv-neu/proserv-cdm-demo/README.md

 4. Use the following command to run the setup kit.

 	- Use the following command to run the starter kit.
-Replace the TenantID, SubscriptionID, ResourceGroupName, SynapseWorkspaceName and SyanpseDefaultADLSName placeholders
+Replace the TenantID, SubscriptionID, ResourceGroupName, SynapseWorkspaceName and SyanpseDefaultADLSName placeholders using the data collected earlier.

 		```powershell
 		.\Setup-ProServ-Demo-Environment.ps1 -TenantId <TenantID>